deput/RWPromiseKit/README.md

 # RWPromiseKit

+## Desiciption
-A simple Promise library for Objective-C
+A light-weighted Promise library for Objective-C

+##Usage